Arksine/moonraker/docs/configuration.md

 #   The type of device.
 Supported types: mqtt
 #   This parameter must be provided.
 name:
-#   The display name of the sensor.
+#   The friendly display name of the sensor.
 #   The default is the sensor source name.
-unit:
-#   The unit for the values that are being collected, e.g. °C, W, A or kWh.
-#   The default is unitless.
 ```

 #### MQTT Sensor Configuration